January 09, 2017

 Idiopathic pulmonary fibrosis (IPF) is a chronic lung disorder characterized by thickening, stiffening and scarring (fibrosis) of tissue within the lungs.
 Affected individuals develop shortness of breath and progressive lung disease.
 Ultimately, IPF results in life-threatening complications such as respiratory failure.
 The rate of progression can vary greatly from one person to another.
 Over years, most individuals experience increasing respiratory symptoms, progressive scarring of the lungs and a gradual decline in lung function.
 Less often, affected individuals have mild scarring within the lungs and little to no change in the disease for many years.
 In some cases, the disorder can progress rapidly (acutely), causing life-threatening complications within several years of diagnosis.
-The term ‘idiopathic’ means that the underlying cause of the disorder is unknown or unproven.
+The term ‘idiopathic’ means that the underlying cause of the disorder is unknown or unproven, however, recently genetic susceptibility has been shown to account for 35-40% of the risk of developing this disease.
 Although there is no cure for IPF, various different treatments are available to manage the disorder and several newer therapeutic options are being studied.
 Ultimately, some affected individuals will require a lung transplant.

 IPF is classified as a form of idiopathic interstitial pneumonia, which is a group of lung diseases that damage the lungs in a similar manner and occur due to unknown causes.
 This group of disorders is also known as diffuse parenchymal lung diseases.
 Collectively, these disorders are classified under the broader umbrella term, interstitial lung diseases (ILDs).
 ILDs a large group of disorders (more than 200) characterized by progressive scarring of the lungs.
 IPF is the most common form.